 The Danish Testament is about taking new pictures with this old camera, and going all the way, from developing the negative to processing the images as gelatin silver prints.
 For an upcoming exhibition, I also want to juxtapose them with Frank’s images, the ones that I select from his archive and print by myself in the darkroom.

-Enjoy a small sample of photographs below.
+You can also enjoy a small sample of photographs below.
 If any grabs your heart, don’t hesitate to ask for availability.

 The high quality of a handmade print is difficult to render on any website that uses pixels rather than silver.
 Here I preferred to take a picture of my images with my iPhone, rather than scan them, as this will give you a better impression of the texture that goes into creating them.